fglmtt/admin/lectures/10-the-filesystem.md

 ---

-The `/etc/fstab` file lists the filesystems that can be mounted
+The `/etc/fstab` file lists the filesystems that can be mounted, especially automatically at boot time

 ```shell
 $ cat /etc/fstab